 #2 Tokino Irodori: Inagi City, Tokyo (800 yen)

-When you finally get to Tokino Irodori super sento, you would definitely think “Oh wow, Takaski must have been mistaken about the fee… surely it’s more than 800 yen!”
+After finally arriving to Tokino Irodori super sento, you would definitely think “Oh wow, Takaski must have been mistaken about the fee… surely it’s more than 800 yen!”
 Oh yes, this amazing onsen ryokan looking super sento is all yours for 800yen a day!

 Tokino Irodori is one of the most luxurious authentic onsen facility in the entire Tokyo.
 Some super sento offers ‘onsen’, but they might reheat or recycle the spring.
 Tokino Irodori offers onsen which is dug up from 1,700 meters below the facility and they do something super luxurious, that is, ‘gensen kakenagashi‘.
 According to Japan Gensen Kakenagashi Onsen Association, Kakenagashi onsen, dictated by law, is: